 “Your businesses are popular,” he said.
 “You both know that you could open more shops if you have the right investment.
 I can provide that.”

 “How?”
 I asked bluntly.
 Yes, I was the quieter, more thoughtful brother, but that didn’t mean I was a pushover.
 If Cypher was put out by my blunt line of questioning, he didn’t show it.
-Instead, he actually seemed to be enjoying my direct line of questioning.

 “By accepting my cash,” he said.
 “A quarter of a million pounds over two years, in exchange for a twenty-five percent stake in the business.”